cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/governance.md

 ## Introduction

 ::: info Decentralized Governance
 We've designed governance to put the community at the center, giving Stakeholders a real say in how the franchise grows.
-Built using ICP's native [SNS (Service Nervous System)](https://internetcomputer.org/docs/current/developer-docs/daos/sns/overview), maintained by the [DFINITY Foundation](https://dfinity.org/), the DAO uses fairness, transparency, and community-driven decision-making to ensure Cosmicrafts stays true to its vision.
+Built using ICP's native [SNS (Service Nervous System)](https://internetcomputer.org/docs/current/developer-docs/daos/sns/overview), the DAO uses fairness, transparency, and community-driven decision-making to ensure Cosmicrafts stays true to its vision.
 :::

 ---